jshint/node-jshint/README.md

 ## Install

+To use jshint from any location (for npm v1.x) you need to install using the global (-g) flag.

-    npm install jshint
+    npm install -g jshint

 ## Usage

+The command line interface looks like this.

     jshint path path2 [options]

+You can also require JSHint itself as a module.

+    var jshint = require('jshint');

+Note: If you are using a npm v1.x be sure to install jshint locally (without the -g flag) or link it globally.

+## Custom Reporters

+Specify a custom reporter module (see example/reporter.js).

+    --reporter path/to/reporter.js

+Use a jslint compatible xml reporter.

+    --jslint-reporter

-## Options
+## Custom Options

-see example/

-    // custom options
+Specify custom lint options (see example/config.json).

     --config path/to/config.json

-    // custom reporter
-    --reporter path/to/reporter.js

-    // use a jslint compatible xml reporter --jslint-reporter
+Note: This bypasses any .jshintrc files.

 ## Default Options

-The cli uses the default options that come with jshint, however if it locates a .jshintrc file in your home (~/) directory it will opt for that.
+The CLI uses the default options that come with JSHint.
+However, if it locates a .jshintrc file in your home (~/) directory it will opt for that.

 ## Per Directory Options

-If there is a .jshintrc file in the current working directory, it will be merged into the default options.
+If there is a .jshintrc file in the current working directory, any of those options will take precedence over those found in the ~/.jshintrc file (if it exists).

+Note: In the case there is a prefedef option in each file, the arrays will be merged.

 ## Installing dependencies for development

-    npm install argparser@0.03
+    npm install argparser jasmine-node
     git submodule init
     git submodule update

 ## Running Tests

-    npm install jasmine-node

     jake test

-## Jake Commands

-    // run tests
-    jake test

-    // run jshint
-    jake lint